acasaccia/cracking-the-code-interview/README.md

-# cracking-the-code-interview
+# cracking-the-coding-interview
-Exercises from "Cracking the code Interview, 6th Edition"
+Exercises from "Cracking the Coding Interview, 6th Edition"